syncfusion-content/windowsforms-docs/WindowsForms/Bullet-Graph/Scale-Label-settings.md

 ### Customizing Labels:

 The label’s offset is changed by using the LabelOffset property.
 The foreground of the label is customized by setting LabelStroke.
-By setting LabelSize, the font size of the labels is modified.
+By setting LabelFontSize property, the font size of the labels is modified.

 {% highlight c# %}